tomchadwin/tom.chadw.in/_posts/2022-10-14-GreenSanity.md

 My [esteemed colleague Leigh](https://www.linkedin.com/in/leigh-mclaren-brierley-80272236/) prompted us to embrace the colour green to raise awareness of [World Mental Health Day](https://www.who.int/campaigns/world-mental-health-day/2022) this Monday just past.
 This resonated with me.
-While currently owning no green clothing other than my socks, I thought writing, not wearing, might contribute.
+While currently owning no green clothing other than [my socks](https://www.moorlandhosiery.com/), I thought writing, not wearing, might contribute.

 I don't know where it started, but green's always been my joy.
-Perhaps it was Dad's insistence that green was his lucky colour that initially hooked me.
+Perhaps Dad's insistence that green was his lucky colour initially hooked me.
 He would wear a green tie on occasions when he hoped for luck, along with green cufflinks.
+I tried that with underwear on Newcastle matchdays.
+It worked as well as could be hoped.

 These days, a couple of tangential greens make me happy.
-We were invited into Greenhaugh Primary School to hear the children read and sing for the first time since lockdown.
+We were invited into [Greenhaugh Primary School](https://www.greenhaughprimaryschool.co.uk/) to hear the children read and sing for the first time since lockdown.
 [I've written about Greenhaugh before](https://tom.chadw.in/wrote/ShowUp), and while all of our mental health undoubtedly suffered in the fight to save it, the fight was worthwhile, and this visit lifted my spirits.

 I used to play football extremely badly.
-Moving into the middle of nowhere twenty years ago made this harder, and it fell by the wayside.
+Moving into the middle of nowhere twenty years ago (not to mention <em>anno Domini</em>) made this harder, and it fell by the wayside.
 I didn't realize how much I missed participating in a competitive game until I was asked to join the mighty [Blackcock](https://www.theblackcockinnatfalstone.com/) pool team.
 Perennially bottom of the league, the green baize